-A Traffic Impact Study (TIS) was prepared by Candevcon Limited to assess the transportation related aspects of the proposed development.
+A Traffic Impact Study (TIS) was prepared by Candevcon Group Inc. to assess the transportation related aspects of the proposed development.
 The memo includes a review and assessment of the existing road network, traffic volumes, vehicle maneuvering and circulation.
-The Traffic Services department have reviewed the TIS and have found the document to be satisfactory.
+The Traffic Services department have reviewed the TIS and technical updates will be required to address remaining comments prior to approval of the Draft Plan of Subdivision.

-Stage 1 and 2 Archaeological Assessment
+Stage 1 and 2 Archeological Assessment